 Data-driven modeling and simulation is used to create synthetic sociotechnical systems.
 Such simulations have the power to tell us how the world could be, not merely how it is.

-Well-designed graphical user interfaces (GUI) or tangible user interfaces (TUI) can help teams of non-expert stakeholders engage with insights from data so that they may act with confidence.
+Well-designed graphical user interfaces (GUI) or tangible user interfaces (TUI) can help teams of non-expert stakeholders pose questions and engage with insights from data.

 Talk: Novel Interfaces for Collaborative Decision Making